vsokhoyan/selected_projects/README.md

 including end-to-end fine-tuning and systematic benchmarking against fixed-embedding baselines.

-A key methodological contribution is an information-accretion- aware ensemble aggregation strategy, which uses different aggregation schemes for ontology regions depending on label specificity, addressing the challenge of rare-label signal preservation in hierarchical multi-label prediction.
+A key methodological contribution is an information accretion-aware ensemble aggregation strategy, which uses different aggregation schemes for ontology regions depending on label specificity, addressing the challenge of rare-label signal preservation in hierarchical multi-label prediction.